naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 For detailed setup instructions please visit the [Stripe WordPress](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

-=== How to use Stripe Checkout (Option 1) ===
+=== How to use Stripe Checkout ===

-The easiest way to start accepting Stripe payments is to create a product in the plugin interface (Stripe Checkout > All Products > Add New).
+The easiest way to start accepting Stripe payments is to add the following shortcode to a post/page:

-Once you have created a product, add the shortcode for it to a post/page.

-`[wp_stripe_checkout id="1"]`

-Replace the value of "id" with your product ID.

-= Product Display Template =

-The template parameter in the shortcode allows you to use a pre-designed display template to showcase your product.

-`[wp_stripe_checkout id="1" template="1"]`

-Replace the value of "template" with your preferred display template id.

-=== How to use Stripe Checkout (Option 2) ===

-If you do not wish to create a product you can get started by adding the following shortcode to a post/page:

 `[wp_stripe_checkout_session name="My Product" price="2.99"]`